Skip to Content

 Should I Feed Kibble To My Dog?

-You should feed kibble to your dog if you can source high-quality kibble that matches your dog’s life stage and breed size and your dog adopts it.
-If your dog rejects it, you might need to add a topper or opt for an alternative type of dog food.
+You should feed your dog kibble if you can source high-quality kibble that matches your dog’s life stage and breed size and your dog accepts it.

 Best practices for feeding kibble to your dog: